top of page

 We use dialogues to introduce our characters and expose their personalities, their goals, and their stakes.
 The player's actions with the protagonists are marked by an interaction, an exchange between the characters reinforcing the immersion and the experience of living the adventure of a duo.

-guide the player through the levels.
+Dialogues are also used to guide the player through the levels.
 Thus, the characters mark the signage elements that are in place.
 They can also intervene during the puzzle phases by giving clues through input.

 To estimate the count of dialogs needed, we've analyzed the game and the possible location/moment where dialogs can intervene to give feedback, information, or enhance the narrative.
 Then, we've established their necessity and give them their level of priority.
 That way when a decision has to be made whenever a dialog is more important than another one, we can quickly decide.